kione83/Web-Course---Full-Stack/wd_week_1/day_1/lecture.md

 Responsible for the content of web page.

-Considered the bones.

 ### CSS

 Responsible for the style of web page.

-Considered the skin.

 ### JavaScript

 Responsible for the functionality of web page.

-Considered the brains.

 ## What is HTML?